Paying an Allowance Without Carrying Cash – Allowance Game Changer

 - I promised her I’ll pay her the next day or two usually longer I’m so bad at this.

 - I end up letting her spend what I owe her when we are at a store.
 She never gets the money in hand.

 - I actually have the money and pay her when owed only to find it laying around her room or stuffed in a random small box.

 Hopefully, I’m not alone in this craziness!

+So, this just happened!
 After completely rejecting that idea I stumbled upon Current.
-It gives you the convenience of linking to your own bank account which is exactly what I wanted AND is made for teens.
+The Current card gives you the convenience of linking to your own bank account which is exactly what I wanted AND is made for teens.
 I was nearly sold on just that but to my surprise, it had even more to offer:

 - Chores – sends reminders/ can mark as completed